C.F. Martin used many bridge designs on his guitars. Here we

 saddles to compensate for the changes in geometry that come with

 seasonal changes in hunidity.
-The drop in saddle slots are prepared in
+The drop in saddle slots are

 Note the original tortoise dot bridge pins, often referred to as "red